-In 1989, NBC took a chance on young Grammy-winning rap/hip-hop artist Will Smith to create and star in The Fresh Prince of Bel-Air.
-Though the show worked its way into everyone's hearts with its thoughtful plot lines, infectious theme song and Smith's raw charisma, the cast of Fresh Prince were decidedly not chilling out max and relaxing all cool.
+In 1990, NBC took a chance on the young, Grammy-winning hip-hop artist Will Smith and The Fresh Prince of Bel-Air.
+Though the show worked its way into everyone's hearts with its thoughtful plot lines, infectious theme song, and Smith's raw charisma, the cast of Fresh Prince were decidedly not chilling out, maxing, relaxing all cool.
 They were busy writing petty notes in a Mean Girl's-style "Burn Book" and feuding with their fellow actors.

-As far as behind-the-scenes drama goes, many of The Fresh Prince of Bel-Air's behind-the-scenes drama dealt with the cast's grievances stemming from the actress playing the original Aunt Viv.
-Throughout three seasons, Janet Hubert failed to see eye-to-eye with the show's biggest stars and had her hand in the juiciest tidbits of Fresh Prince drama.
-A whopping 22 years later, most of The Fresh Prince of Bel-Air's biggest secrets have already been aired by the scorned actress on social media.
-But these dark Fresh Prince stories also paint a picture of a rap star who struggled with his newfound TV stardom amidst feuds with his on-screen family, record label and even the US government.
+Much of The Fresh Prince of Bel-Air's behind-the-scenes drama dealt with the cast's grievances involving the actor playing the original Aunt Viv.
+Over three seasons, Janet Hubert failed to see eye-to-eye with the show's biggest stars and had her hand in the juiciest tidbits of Fresh Prince drama.
+A whopping 22 years later, most of The Fresh Prince of Bel-Air's biggest secrets have already been aired.
+But these dark Fresh Prince stories also paint a picture of a rap star who struggled with his newfound TV stardom amid feuds with his onscreen family, record label, and even the US government.

-If Will Smith never got into major financial trouble, we might not have the critically acclaimed movie star version of Will Smith we have today (you know, the one that delivered such Blockbuster greatness as Men In Black and Independence Day).
+If Will Smith never got into major financial trouble, we might not have the critically acclaimed movie star version of Will Smith we love today (you know, the one that delivered such blockbuster greatness as Men In Black and Independence Day).